Limitations and Improvements of the Intelligent Driver Model (IDM): Counterexamples

 \section{Counterexamples}

 Given \cref{theo:well_posedness_small_time_horizon}, the next natural questions consist of whether the solution on the small time horizon can be extended to any finite time horizon and whether the model remains reasonable.
 As it turns out, neither points hold if we do not restrict our initial datum beyond \cref{ass:input_datum}.
+Of course, such unreasonable behavior appears with specific initial datum, however this may in fact happen frequently when different traffic scenarios are analyzed.
+Especially, such initial datum could happen in the presence of lane-changing, on ramps and other network components as it is the case for most commonly used micro-simulators.
 We present the shortcomings in the following.